expo/expo/docs/pages/guides/config-plugins.md

 ### Best practices for mods

+- [Static modification][#static-modification] is key.
+If you want to modify a value in an Android gradle file, consider using `gradle.properties`.
+If you want to modify some code in the pod file, consider writing to json and having the pod file read the static values.
 - Avoid doing long tasks like making fetch requests or installing Node modules in mods.
 - Do not add interactive terminal prompts in mods.
 - Utilize built-in config plugins like `withXcodeProject` to minimize the amount of times a file is read and parsed.